uswitch/bifrost/README.md

 bifrost can be run directly from a checkout of the project by using leiningen.
-The app requires some basic configuration, namely ZooKeeper configuration to connect to Kafka and AWS credentials to store baldr-files on S3.
+The app requires some basic configuration, namely ZooKeeper configuration to connect to Kafka and cloud storage credentials to store baldr-files on the chosen cloud storage.
 The project contains an example configuration in `etc/config.edn.example`.

      $ lein run -- --config ./etc/config.edn